-Exempt employees are expected to work a minimum of forty (40) hours per week, generally consisting of five (5) eight (8) hour work days, and may work in excess of 40 hours per week without being entitled to additional compensation (excess hours, overtime, etc.), and do not have the ability to earn or take compensatory time off.
-All vacation and sick time is earned in days vs. hours and may only be taken in 1/4 day (0.25) increments.

-Non-exempt employees are compensated based on their actual hours worked, and may routinely work a 36 hour, 371⁄2 hour, or 40 hour work week.
-All vacation and sick time is earned in hours and may only be taken in one-half hour increments.
+Exempt employees are expected to work a minimum of forty (40) hours per work week, generally consisting of five (5) eight (8) hour work days, and may work in excess of 40 hours per work week without being entitled to additional compensation (excess hours, overtime, etc.), and do not have the ability to earn or take compensatory time off.
+Non-exempt employees are compensated based on their actual hours worked, and may routinely work a 30, 36, 371/2 or 40 hour work week.

-5.04 PAY PERIODS, OVERTIME, AND COMPENSATORY TIME
+PAY PERIODS, OVERTIME, AND COMPENSATORY TIME

 The County pay dates are set up on a bi-weekly basis and generally involve twenty-six (26) pay periods annually.
-Unless otherwise approved by the County Council, work periods are seven (7) days.